U.S. Treasury Dept says settlement reached over TD Bank's sanctions violations - NewsBreak

 U.S. Treasury Dept says settlement reached over TD Bank's sanctions violations

-Dec 23 (Reuters) - The U.S. Treasury Department on Thursday reached a $115,000 settlement of two cases involving banking group TD Bank NA (TD.TO) for apparent violations of department sanctions against individuals and North Korea.
+Dec 23 (Reuters) - The U.S. Treasury Department on Thursday reached a $115,000 settlement of two cases involving banking group TD Bank NA for apparent violations of narcotics kingpin and North Korea sanctions.

-The apparent violations in both matters were voluntarily self-disclosed and were non-egregious, the Treasury Department said.
+The apparent violations in both matters were voluntarily self-disclosed and were non-egregious, the Treasury Department said on Thursday.

-In an emailed statement, the bank described the settlement as a "fair resolution" and added that it was committed to U.S. sanctions compliance.

-In one case, TD Bank NA processed transactions and maintained accounts on behalf of employees of the North Korean mission to the United Nations without a license from the Treasury's Office of Foreign Assets Control (OFAC), according to the Treasury Department.
+In one case, the bank processed transactions and maintained accounts on behalf of employees of the North Korean mission to the United Nations without a license from the Treasury’s Office of Foreign Assets Control (OFAC), according to the Treasury Department.

 In the second case, the bank maintained accounts for a U.S. resident who was listed on OFAC’s list of “Specially Designated Nationals and Blocked Persons.”